What are the benefits of an essential oil with analgesic properties? How about an oil with astringent properties.

 Throat or respiratory infections can be relieved through the use of essential oils.
 Acting as an expectorant, essential oils break up and help destroy the phlegm and mucus buildup that accompanies sinuses or respiratory infections.
 Inflamed throat and lungs – and, thus, coughing – can also be alleviated through the application of certain oils.

 A galactogogue is a substance that enhances the body’s ability to lactate.
 This can help support mothers who have difficulty producing a sufficient amount of breast milk for their baby.

 By supporting the relaxation of veins and arteries, essential oils help reduce blood pressure.
 This boosts circulation and oxygenation to the organ systems and muscles, improving their function, as well as your metabolism, while also supporting heart health.

 As a laxative, essential oils supplement the body’s natural defenses against constipation by loosening stools and supporting bowel movements.

 Essential oils with sedative properties help sedate and calm by reducing anxiety, excitement or irritability.
 Though sedatives do not alleviate pain, they do calm the patient, making them less stressed and more compliant.

 Stimulants are often referred to as “uppers.”
 This is because they produce mental or physical improvements or temporary enhancements of your bodily functions.
 For instance, you may grow more alert and awake or quicker on your feet after using a stimulant.

-Essential oil can provide this temporary boost in mental and physical function, especially when it comes to the immune system.
+Essential oils can provide this temporary boost in mental and physical function, especially when it comes to the immune system.

 A stomachic improves stomach function, boosts appetite, and helps to tone the stomach.
 Essential oil does this by helping to control the stomach’s bile, acid and gastric liquids.